pavlovic-ivan/ghrunner-app/INSTALLATION_GUIDE.md

 # Set Github App webhook

 First deploy the function either manually as described in the [readme](./README.md), or by triggering the [deploy workflow](./.github/workflows/deploy.yml).
-After the deployment is done, check the HTTP trigger address and save it.
-Trigger is visible in the output of workflow job **Describe GCF**.
+After the deployment is done, go to https://console.cloud.google.com.
+Open service **Google Cloud Functions**.
+From the list of functions select your function and then select tab **TRIGGER**.
+Copy the HTTP trigger URL.

 Go back to the configuration page of your Github Application:
 Your Profile > Settings > Developer settings > "Your App" > Edit.